kddubey/pretrain-on-test/cloud_scripts/gcp/README.md

    python launch.py --experiment_dir experiments/n500/bert/batch1/
    ```

+   If you're getting an error with code `ZONE_RESOURCE_POOL_EXHAUSTED` (b/c there aren't
+   any T4 GPUs available in the requested zone), then consider adding the stupid flag
+   `--any_zone`, which will do funny stuff.

 2. Check that stuff was logged (search for the latest log group with the name `run-`)
    and that data was uploaded to the bucket `pretrain-on-test-accuracies`.